 Discuss with your older adult the level of help they feel they need.
 Let them make the decisions with you.
 The goal is as much to keep up their living space as it is to allow your senior to continue to feel loved and valued, even as his or her physical abilities start to weaken.

-If you have any suggestions to add to the list, please mention them below in the comments!
+If you have any suggestions to add to the list, let us know in the comments!